kaltura/playkit-js-downloads/README.md

     displayFlavors: boolean, // a flag indicating whether to display flavors to download. optional. default is true.
     displayCaptions: boolean, // a flag indicating whether to display captions to download. optional. default is true.
     displayAttachments: boolean // a flag indicating whether to display attachments to download. optional. default is true.
+    displaySources: boolean // a flag indicating whether to display media sources to download. optional. default is true.
   }
 }
 ```